akash3317/neural-storyteller/README.md

 * [conditional neural language models](https://github.com/ryankiros/skip-thoughts/tree/master/decoding)
 * style shifting (described in this project)

-The 'style-shifting' operation is what allows our model to transfer standard image captions to the style of stories from novels.
+The 'style-shifting' operation is what allows our model to transfer standard image captions to the style of stories from novels or movies.
 The only source of supervision in our models is from [Microsoft COCO](http://mscoco.org/) captions.
 That is, we did not collect any new training data to directly predict stories given images.

 Style shifting was inspired by [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) but the technical details are completely different.